-Pulse Australia have Minor Use Permits from APVMA to help growers manage LA and SSR disease in lupin crops in some states, and these are shown in the table below along with all the currently registered products.
+Pulse Australia have Minor Use Permits from APVMA to help growers manage LA and SSR disease in lupin crops, and these are shown in the table below along with all the currently registered products.

-Decisions need to be made such as when to start the spray program and how often to spray, depending on the varietal resistance, the prevailing weather conditions and the potential yield of the crop.
+Foliar fungicide applications to lupin crops is only necessary under high disease pressure conditions.
+Decisions need to be made such as assessing the disease risk to the crop and likelihood of economic returns from a fungicide application, when to start the spray program and how often to spray, depending on the varietal resistance, the prevailing weather conditions and the potential yield of the crop.

-Fungal disease control is based on protection of crops rather than curing existing outbreaks.
-The first fungicide application must be applied as early as necessary to minimise the establishment of the disease.
-Additional applications are required if the weather conditions favour disease establishment.
+Fungal disease control is based on protection of healthy plants rather than curing infections.
+The first fungicide application may be applied as early as necessary to minimise the establishment of the disease.
+Additional sprays may be required if the weather conditions favour disease development.

-Fungicides remain effective for approximately 10-14 days, but keep in mind that all new growth after application is unprotected.
+Fungicides remain effective for approximately 10-14 days, but keep in mind that all new growth after spraying is unprotected.